 Test Kitchen Tip: It’s important not to overwork your dough.
 If you mix it too much, the bread could become tough and dense.
 Same goes for all kinds of baked goods like cookies and biscuits.

 Step 4: Gently knead

 Turn out the dough onto a lightly floured surface.
 Gently knead by carefully folding the dough 6-8 times.
 It should start to feel soft and gently pliable.
 Shape it into a round loaf by pushing your hands underneath the lump of dough.
 Don’t worry if it appears a little crackly on top.
 It’s supposed to look rustic!

 Test Kitchen Tip: Only knead long enough to bring the dough together.
 You’re shaping the loaf only, not trying to develop gluten, as in traditional breads.
 In soda bread, kneading too much will make the bread less tender.

 Step 5: Make cuts and add some shine

 Transfer your dough to a greased baking sheet.
 Using a sharp knife, cut a shallow X on the top of the loaf.
 To give the bread a little shine, add egg wash by beating the remaining egg in a small bowl.
 Then gently brush over the loaf.

 Step 6: Bake and enjoy

 Bake the bread at 375ºF for 30-35 minutes, or until golden brown.
 Remove your loaf from the pan and let it cool slightly on a wire rack.
 You can tell it’s finished by giving it a gentle tap on the bottom.
 If it sounds hollow, then it’s cooked through.

-Serve with butter and jam-or as I first learned to love it, with a cup of hearty soup.
-Leftovers are excellent toasted with honey.
+Serve with butter and jam—or as I first learned to love it, with a cup of hearty soup.
+Leftovers are excellent toasted and topped with honey.